SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Don't include malicious code

-Solutions that contain malicious code, links to malicious websites or otherwise illegal resources will be rejected from publishing in the marketplace.
+Solutions that contain malicious code, links to malicious websites or otherwise illegal resources will be rejected from publishing in the Marketplace.

 ### Don't include vulnerable resource